Manas0028/retail-sales-business-insights-analysis/README.md

-# market-research-business-insights-analysis
+# Retail Sales & Business Insights Analysis

-Market Research &amp; Business Insights Analysis using SQL, Excel, and Power BI for sales, profitability, customer, and regional performance analysis.
+Retail Sales & Business Insights Analysis using **SQL, Excel, and Power BI** to evaluate sales performance, profitability, customer behavior, product performance, and regional trends.

-# Market Research & Business Insights Analysis

 ## Project Overview

-This project focuses on analyzing sales performance, profitability, customer behavior, and regional market trends using the Global Superstore dataset.
-The objective is to transform raw business data into actionable insights that support strategic decision-making through data analytics and business intelligence techniques.
+This project focuses on analyzing retail sales data to identify business trends, profitability patterns, customer behavior, and regional performance using the **Global Superstore dataset**.

+The objective is to transform raw transactional data into meaningful business insights that can support data-driven decision-making and business performance monitoring.

-The project demonstrates an end-to-end analytics workflow, including data cleaning, SQL-based analysis, interactive Power BI dashboard development, and executive business reporting.
+The project demonstrates an end-to-end data analytics workflow, including:

+* Data cleaning and preparation
+* SQL-based business analysis
+* Exploratory data analysis
+* KPI calculation
+* Interactive Power BI dashboard development
+* Business reporting and insight generation

 ---

 ## Business Problem

+Retail organizations generate large volumes of transactional data, but extracting meaningful insights from this data requires effective data analysis and visualization.

-Organizations generate large amounts of sales and customer data; however, valuable insights often remain hidden without proper analysis.
-This project aims to answer critical business questions such as:
+This project aims to answer key business questions such as:

-* Which regions generate the highest revenue and profit?
+* Which regions generate the highest sales and profit?
-* Which product categories drive business growth?
+* Which product categories and sub-categories perform best?
-* Who are the most valuable customers?
+* Which customers contribute significantly to revenue?
-* What trends exist in sales performance over time?
+* How do sales and profit change over time?
-* Which markets present growth opportunities?
+* Which areas show opportunities for business growth?
+* Which products or categories require profitability improvement?

 ---

 ## Project Objectives

-* Analyze sales and profitability performance.
+* Analyze overall sales and profitability performance.
 * Identify top-performing regions, products, and customer segments.
+* Analyze monthly and yearly sales trends.
-* Evaluate market trends and growth opportunities.
+* Evaluate product and category-level performance.
+* Calculate and monitor key business performance indicators.
-* Build an interactive Power BI dashboard for business monitoring.
+* Develop an interactive Power BI dashboard for business monitoring.
-* Generate actionable recommendations through data-driven analysis.
+* Generate actionable insights and recommendations from the analysis.

 ---

 ## Tools & Technologies

-* **SQL (MySQL)** – Data querying and business analysis
+* **SQL (MySQL)** – Data querying, aggregation, filtering, and business analysis
-* **Microsoft Excel** – Data cleaning and preparation
+* **Microsoft Excel** – Data cleaning, preparation, and validation
-* **Power BI** – Dashboard creation and visualization
+* **Power BI** – Data visualization, KPI reporting, and interactive dashboard development
+* **DAX** – KPI calculations and analytical measures
 * **GitHub** – Project documentation and portfolio management

 ---

 ## Dataset

-The project uses the Global Superstore Dataset containing over 50,000 transaction records across multiple countries and regions.
+The project uses the **Global Superstore Dataset**, containing 50,000+ transactional records across multiple countries and regions.

 ### Key Fields